oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

 - Create a namespace for the WebLogic domain.
 - Upgrade the operator to manage the WebLogic domain namespace.
-- Create a Secret containing your WebLogic administrator user name and password.
+- Create a secret containing your WebLogic administrator user name and password.
-- Create a Secret containing your Model in Image runtime encryption password:
+- Create a secret containing your Model in Image runtime encryption password:
     - All Model in Image domains must supply a runtime encryption Secret with a `password` value.
     - The runtime encryption password is used to encrypt configuration that is passed around internally by the operator.
     - The value must be kept private but can be arbitrary; you can optionally supply a different secret value every time you restart the domain.
-- Deploy a Domain YAML file that references the new image.
+- Deploy a domain YAML file that references the new image.
-- Wait for the domain’s Pods to start and reach their ready state.
+- Wait for the domain’s pods to start and reach their ready state.

 ##### Namespace